Dali Katch G2 Portable Speaker

 FAQ

-Does it have an app or custom EQ?
+Does it have USB-C charging or app EQ?

-No app is described in the reviews.
-EQ control is limited to on-speaker presets rather than full app-based customization.
+No. One review criticizes the lack of USB-C charging, and EQ control is limited to on-speaker presets rather than app-based customization.

 Consider This Instead